maryamSoli/Data-Science-Course/README.md

 viral content.
 Through exploratory data analysis (EDA) and data visualization, I will analyze engagement patterns, trends, and content characteristics.
 However, this is not just about answering a set of predefined questions.
 I craft my own data-driven story and develop meaningful insights based on it.
+## Assignment 3
+In this assignment the main goal is to act as data-scientists for a fictitious data.
+Our mission is to build a model that predicts a 11 class category from 64 synthesized flags.
+The features mimic “present / absent” indicators such as abnormal lab values, symptoms, or billing codes, making the task surprisingly subtle despite the modest table size.

+There are three files on This [Kaggle competition](https://www.kaggle.com/competitions/datascience-4-competition/overview): train.csv contains 564 rows, each with an integer ID, 64 binary features (feature0 – feature63) and the target label. test.csv mirrors that structure but omits the label,

+holding 143 rows that will decide the leaderboard. sample submission.csv is a two- column template (ID, label).
+Finally, y test.csv stores the hidden ground truth and is

+visible only to Kaggle’s scoring engine.
+No feature is missing; every cell is either 0 or 1, and the label is an integer 0–10, giving us eleven classes.